 Teachers, counselors, coaches, and administrators are here to help your student get the best education possible.
 A family situation such as a divorce, health problems, death in the family, etc. can affect your student's attitude and performance.
 If such a circumstance should arise, please feel free to call the school counselor or your student's advisor.
 Share with them what is going on so that we may possibly be of some assistance to you and your family.
 If you have a concern that relates to a specific class, call the teacher.

 Working with the Coaches:

-First, attend the preseason coach's meeting.
-Then, if you have a concern about a particular coach, follow their expectations established during the preseason meeting and these guidelines:
+If you have a concern about a particular coach, please follow these guidelines:

 Appropriate concerns to discuss with coaches: